 Old Theatre of Vilnius, Theatre building in Old Town, Vilnius, Lithuania

-The theatre was founded in 1864 with roots in Saint Petersburg's Alexandrinsky Theatre tradition.
-The current building was completed in 1913, financed by Polish residents of Vilnius.
+The theatre was founded in 1864, drawing on the tradition of the Alexandrinsky Theatre in Saint Petersburg.
+The current building was completed in 1913, funded by the Polish community living in Vilnius at that time.

 The community of curious travelers